krateoplatformops/provider-bitbucket/README.md

 ## Overview

-This is a Kubernetes Operator (Crossplane provider) that creates a Bitbucket repository.
+This is a Kubernetes Operator (Crossplane provider) that:

-The provider that is built from the source code in this repository adds the following new functionality:
+- create and delete Bitbucket repositories

-- a Custom Resource Definition (CRD) that model bitbucket repositories
+- manage Bitbucket user permissions

 ## Getting Started